pelithne/dnsupdater/README.md

+## dnsupdater

+dnsupdater updates a given *private* DNS zone in Azure

-For this code to work, you need to be logged into Azure with az cli (which needs to be installed by e.g. using  curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash)
+For the code to work, you need to be logged into Azure with az cli (which needs to be installed by e.g. using  curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash)

 do az login prior to starting the script